techieeliot/gcc-web-design-co/src/content/blog/deploying-nextjs-netlify.md

 summary: 'Learn how to deploy your Next.js application to Netlify with continuous deployment, environment variables, and custom domains.'
 image: '/blog/deploying-nextjs-netlify.webp'
 author: { name: 'Eliot Sanford', image: '/authors/eliot.webp' }
+tags: ['next.js', 'netlify', 'ci/cd', 'serverless', 'how to']
 ---

-# Deploying Your Next.js App to Netlify: A Step-by-Step Guide

-Deploying your Next.js app should feel as easy and natural as sharing some of your fresh fruit with a close friend.
+Deploying your Next.js app should feel easy and natural.
 Netlify offers a smooth deployment process that aligns perfectly with a modern, agile workflow.
 Let's walk through a process that keeps things simple, effective, and true to our down‐to‐earth ethos.

 ## Why Netlify?